-- Glock 17S – G17 with manual safety used in Tanzania, New Zealand, Israel, Pakistan, and South America
+- Glock 17S – G17 with manual safety used in Tanzania, New Zealand, Israel, Pakistan, South America and Royal Thailand Police

 - Glock 17 Pro – produced for Finland, with threaded barrel, maritime spring cups, extended slide stop lever, 4.5lb connector, night sights, +2 mag extensions, and redesigned mag release.

 - Glock 17AO – Australian Gen 3 G17 with threaded barrel, in Olive Drab (GLOCK17AO)

 - Glock 19/23 Mariner – ‘Mariner’ marked slide, 4.5lb connector, maritime spring cups (I believe marketed solely for the Philippines)

 - Glock 23 “Homeland Defender” w/ GTL-10 light